hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1299_macrocosm_and_microcosm.md

 The microcosm and the macrocosm are built on the same plan.
 Just as the individual soul is encased in the living body, so is the universal Soul in the Living Prakriti \[Nature\] — the objective universe.
-Shivâ \[i.e.
+Shivā \[i.e.
-Kâli\] is embracing Shiva: this is not a fancy.
+Kāli\] is embracing Shiva: this is not a fancy.
 This covering of the one
 \[Soul\] by the other \[Nature\] is analogous to the relation between an idea and the word expressing it: they are one and the same; and it is only by a mental abstraction that one can distinguish them.
 Thought is